7 Safety Tips for a Terrific Tailgating Experience

 1. Meat requires stellar sanitation

 Nothing ruins a day at the stadium like food poisoning.
-Because tailgating and grilling burgers, chicken and other meats go hand in hand, be especially careful to prevent cross-contamination.
+Because tailgating and grilling burgers, chicken, and other meats go hand in hand, be especially careful to prevent cross-contamination.
+If you’re in charge of the meat, keep these things in mind:

 • Have lots of paper plates on hand, so you never make the mistake of placing grilled meat on a plate that held raw meat.

-• Pack raw meat in individual containers and place them in an ice-packed cooler until they are ready for the grill.
+• Pack raw meat in individual containers (so don’t mix the beef with the chicken) and place them in an ice-packed cooler until you’re ready to grill.

 2. Grilling guidelines